Spinach Baby Food Recipes, Ideas and Information

 You should – of course – speak to your doctor before introducing spinach to your baby.
 However, most sources will suggest waiting until your little one is at least 10 months of age to introduce spinach.

 In part, this is due to the fact that spinach may be high in nitrates, which may intensify during storage and subsequent reheating.
-(Visitors from the UK, however, should note that the Food Standards Agency states on its website that UK grown spinach does not contain harmful levels of nitrates).

 The American Academy of Pediatrics states in its article Infant Methemoglobinemia: The Role of Dietary Nitrate in Food and Water that homemade spinach baby food should not be given before 3 months of age, which they acknowledge is earlier than solids need to be introduced anyway!